 Homemade fabric face masks are not a substitute for professional-level protective equipment like N95 or N99 masks.
+The CDC is now recommending every one over the age of two wear cloth face coverings to slow the spread of COVID-19.

 When planning to donate masks, please check with local health care facilities to (a) ensure they are accepting homemade mask donations and (b) inquire about specifications they request for donated masks.
 Never try on a mask that you are planning on donating.